Murciano207/SpookFinance-docs/getting-started/faq.md

 The fundamental building block of the Yogi Protocol is the Yogi Pool.
 Pools are smart contracts that implement the Yogi Protocol, and hold value in two or more BEP20 tokens.

 You can think of a Yogi Pool as an automated, market-making portfolio.
 Each token asset has an independent weight, and can be traded against any other token in the pool.
-For example, you could have a pool with three tokens in the following proportions 50% WETH, 25% MKR and 25% DAI.
+For example, you could have a pool with three tokens in the following proportions 50% WBNB, 25% BTC and 25% BUSD.

 The value proposition of Yogi flows from two main features: